 One of the most beautiful things about fixed gear bicycles is the fact that you can totally customize them, building them from the ground up.
 This modularity allows your ride to be totally unique, and it's a lot of fun to plan and build.

 In this article, I want to look at some of the best fixie frames you can find nowadays.
 While technically speaking you can use almost any frame to build upon, the best way to get started is to find one that's built specifically for the riding style you're after.
 Finding a good, cheap fixed gear bicycle frame isn't terribly difficult, but it can be confusing.

 I'm going to show you four of my favorite cheap fixie frames, and I'll review each one.
 I will try to look at different types and looks, so you'll have some variety to choose from.
 I'll look at the materials, construction, rigidity, configuration and riding style of each one.
 Hopefully this will help you find an inexpensive fixie frame that works for you!

 Fixed Gear Frame Must Haves:

-What Your Cheap Fixie Frame Needs To Look Like...
+What an Affordable Fixie Frame Needs To Look Like

-- You need horizontal dropouts or 'track fork ends'.
-With a fixie you'll need a nice taut chain.
-So, you'll need some room in the dropouts (where the rear wheel slots into place) so you can pull the whole wheel back and tighten up the chain.
+- You need roughly horizontal dropouts or 'track fork ends'.
+With a fixie you'll absolutely need a nice taut chain.
+That means you'll need some room in the dropouts (where the rear wheel slots into place) so you can pull the whole wheel back and tighten up the chain.
 A loose frame seriously hinders your ability to ride.
-(See picture for a reference of what this looks like).

 State Bicycle Co: A Cheap Fixed Gear Frame In Many Colours